University of Western Australia: UWA School of Agriculture and Environment

 My research is interdisciplinary, combining science and economics to address important issues affecting our natural environment.

 I studied Environmental Science with a major in Environmental Management at Wageningen University in the Netherlands.
 After briefly working at the Dutch Department of Foreign Affairs, I moved to the Australian National University for a Masters of Economics and a PhD in Environmental Economics.
-I decided to study economics after my science degree, because it seemed that policymakers needed an economic justification to implement environmental policies.

 I have particular interests in